Given a 31 Percent Cost Increase For Most Popular Obamacare Plans, Consumers Must Compare Coverage Alternatives

 |Iowa:||$70 per month (with five carrier options and 158 unique health plans)|

-For consumers who are priced out of the individual market and lack employer or government health insurance coverage, there are three well-established alternative forms of health coverage: short-term health insurance, healthcare sharing ministry plans, and health benefit insurance:
+For consumers who are priced out of the individual market and lack employer or government health insurance coverage, there are three well-established alternative forms of health coverage: short-term medical insurance, healthcare sharing ministry plans, and Limited Medical:

-- Short-Term Health Insurance is a form of major medical insurance designed to bridge gaps between other forms of health coverage, and has been offered by insurance companies such as UnitedHealthCare® for over three decades.
+- Short Term Medical Insurance is a form of major medical insurance designed to bridge gaps between other forms of health coverage, and has been offered by insurance companies such as UnitedHealthCare® for over three decades.
 Like other major medical health plans, short-term health plans include coverage for doctor and specialist visits, hospitalization, emergency care, and lab tests.
 Most plans allow a member to choose any doctor or hospital.

 - Healthcare Sharing Ministries plans are technically not insurance but a group of individuals and families who have joined together to share the cost of healthcare across the group.
 Members must agree to live by certain religious codes, such as limited tobacco and alcohol use.
 Generally these plans do not discriminate based on age, weight, or health history.
 Members are not limited to any network and may seek providers both in and out of state.